mies-co/blog/src/posts/js-massive-code-reuse.md

 In **federator/package.json**

-Create a `workspaces` object that defines which of the children directories is a workspace to be handled by lerna.
+Create a `workspaces` object that defines which of the child directories are workspaces to be handled by yarn.

 ```json
 {